 Baked Kale Chips

 1. Buy the kale on the day you plan to bake it, or the day before at the earliest.
 This way it guarantees that you have fresh and crisp kale that won’t wilt after you wash it and bake it.

 2. Make sure the kale leaves are thoroughly dried.
 In fact, it might even help to wash and dry the kale the day before to make sure there’s no moisture left on the leaves.
 This will help when it comes time to baking so they don’t wilt.
+You can even set the kale leaves between two kitchen towels overnight

 3. Don’t use too much oil.
 It’s easy to think that adding oil will add to the crispy factor.
-But becauses we’re dealing with a leafy green, too much oil can actually backfire in this situation because it adds too much moisture to the kale.
-Depending on how large the the kale bunch is, you can use more or less than a tablespoon.
+But because we’re dealing with a leafy green, too much oil can actually backfire in this situation because it adds too much moisture to the kale.
+Depending on how large the kale bunch is, you can use more or less than a tablespoon.
 But just use enough to barely coat the leaves.

 4. Add salt after baking.
 Usually adding salt before baking helps with the best flavor.
 But in the case of these baked kale chips, the salt dissolves and can also lead to too much moisture on the leaves.
 So salt immediately after they come out of the oven.
-The kale chips will be salty without being sad and wilted!F
+The kale chips will be salty without being sad and wilted!

 Close up shot of baked kale chips with dipping sauce

-For more snacks:
+For more healthy snacks:

-If you’ve tried this healthy-ish feel good Baked Kale Chips recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Baked Kale Chips recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

+Baked Kale Chips